THE 3 ELEMENT 80M ANTENNA

 realise where the imperfection lies, it is possible to engineer your way around

-many problems, especially if you are prepared to employ a more complicated phasing
+many problems, especially if you are prepared to employ a more complex phasing

-in for the opposite direction.
+arrangement with switched networks for each direction.
 There is no denying that a 120 radial system

-per antenna in the centre of a 10 acre open field is best but wires in trees
+per antenna in the centre of a 10 acre field is best, but wires in trees

 give me a lot of fun!